 Getting there: Martin Ray Vineyards and Winery is located on the quieter side of the 101, about 10 miles west of downtown Santa Rosa.
 The address is 2191 Laguna Road, Santa Rosa, California 95401.

 Hours: The tasting room is open daily from 10 am to 5 pm.

 Book a tour or reserve a box lunch in advance.
 The winery welcomes visitors to pack a picnic and enjoy the beautiful gardens while having lunch or, call two days in advance to order a box lunch for your visit.
 A variety of tours and tastings are available and can be reserved on the Martin Ray website.

 Disclosure & disclaimer: Special thanks to Martin Ray Vineyards and Winery for hosting us as their guests.
-The content & opinions expressed are entirely our own.
-Reviews are opinion only and Chasing Light Media accepts no responsibility for how the information is used.
+The opinions expressed are entirely our own.
+Reviews are based only on our assessment and we accept no responsibility for how the information is used.
 We do not accept paid posts although some posts may contain information regarding businesses where we have previously been compensated.